+The State declared that a housing crisis exists in California and the Housing Element is the primary tool for local governments to establish policies and actions for addressing local housing needs.
+The Housing Element works in tandem with other elements of the General Plan and City development regulations set forth in the Goleta Municipal Code to facilitate housing production to the extent feasible.
 It is staff's opinion that the draft Housing Element and Technical Appendix accurately reflect current conditions in Goleta and substantially comply with the requirements of State law.
-The primary purpose of this public meeting is to allow the Planning Commission and members of the public to review the Draft 2023-2031 Housing Element and provide additional comments to staff regarding any changes to the element that may be appropriate.
-Ultimately, staff seeks a Planning Commission recommendation to City Council regarding authorization to submit the Draft 2023-2031 to HCD for HCD's 90-day review.
+The primary purpose of this public meeting is to allow the City Council and members of the public to review the Draft 2023-2031 Housing Element, as recommended by the Planning Commission, and provide additional comments to staff regarding any changes to the element that may be appropriate.
+Ultimately, staff seeks City Council authorization to submit the Draft 2023-2031 to HCD for HCD's 90-day review.